Documentation

 Process 3 ─┘

-Four workers don't use four times the memory—they share read-only data transparently.
+Four workers don't use four times the memory—they share read-only data through the kernel's page cache.

 Benchmark Summary